jeremiahflaga/jeremiahflaga.github.io/_posts/2017/07/2017-07-10-what-made-me-stop-relying-on-atheism.md

 Maybe agnosticism makes much more sense??

 Maybe not...
 The things we observe and experience in reality makes sense in the Christian worldview.
-So there is no need to find another one. :grin:
+So maybe there is no need to find another worldview?? :grin: But of course that does not mean that we stop from asking questions.

 <!--And, besides, agnosticism says something like "we cannot know anything for sure", right?
 So in an agnostic universe, there is a possiblitily that the statement _"we **cannot** know anything for sure"_ is **false**.
 So there is this possiblity that we **can** know some things for sure!!
 Now, what if the Christian worldview is one of those things that we can know for sure to be **true**?-->